-The first born son of Albert Edward, Prince of Wales (later Edward VII) and Alexandra of Denmark, Prince Albert Victor, but for an accident of fate, would one day have suceeded his father on the throne of Great Britain.
+The firstborn son of Albert Edward, Prince of Wales (later Edward VII) and Alexandra of Denmark, Prince Albert Victor, but for an accident of fate, would one day have succeeded his father on the throne of Great Britain.

 A brother, George Frederick Ernest Albert, followed on 3rd June, 1865, after which three daughters the Princesses Louise (1867 - 1931), Victoria (1868 - 1935) and Maud (1869 - 1938) of Wales, were born in succession.
 Princess Alexandra's last child was another son, christened Alexander John was born on 6th April, 1871 and lived but a day.